northeastnerd/abctree/README.md

 # abctree
-Single file, no dependency javascript tree visualizer
+Single file, zero dependency javascript tree visualizer

 This is a small library to create expandable tree structures in an HTML page like file picker "trees".
 It requires a single javascript include and supports callbacks when nodes in the tree are selected.